sydjango-org/sydjango-content/static-pages/speakers.md

 Use real-world examples to illustrate what you are speaking about and consider adding analogies.
 Good analogies can make your talk more engaging.

-### Just be yourself
+### Be yourself

 Speak in your natural voice, be honest, and don't be afraid to show your personality.
-It will help you to avoid additional stress and save energy.
+It will help you to avoid additional stress and save energy during the talk.

 ### Be cautious with live demos

-It will be far easier for you to speak over your prerecorded demos and it will increase audience comprehension.
+It will be far easier for you to speak over your prerecorded demos which will increase audience engagement.

 ### Code of Conduct